Lee Collings at Yorkshirepics

 The Heritage Centre with toilets and tea room is open only during the summer months.

-Subject to COVID 19 regulations take out tea and coffees are available'
+Take out tea and coffees are available'

 The extensive paths around both the top and bottom of the